Little France Park

 We have also worked in partnership with the City of Edinburgh to plant 3 hectares of land as part of a woodland planting project.
 ELGT undertook an SRDP application to secure grant funding to plant up Native Broad-leaves and Scots pine.

-The local community have already taken part in planting over 7,000 new trees in Little France Park for woodland creation which involved 239 volunteers.
-Meadow creation has been planned in the grassland areas which involves bringing in the local community and schools as part of the Edinburgh Living Landscape project.
+The local community have already taken part in planting over 7,700 new trees in Little France Park for woodland creation which involved over 300 volunteers.
+It will also bring in the local community and schools as part of the Edinburgh Living Landscape project.